Marvell Technology (NASDAQ:MRVL) Price Target Raised to $70.00

-Marvell Technology (NASDAQ:MRVL) had its price objective hoisted by BMO Capital Markets from $60.00 to $70.00 in a research note released on Monday, The Fly reports.
-BMO Capital Markets currently has an outperform rating on the semiconductor company’s stock.
+Marvell Technology (NASDAQ:MRVL) had its price objective upped by Piper Sandler from $60.00 to $70.00 in a research report released on Friday morning, Price Targets.com reports.
+Piper Sandler currently has an overweight rating on the semiconductor company’s stock.

-Several other equities analysts have also recently weighed in on the company.
-Credit Suisse Group raised their price target on Marvell Technology from $60.00 to $70.00 and gave the company an outperform rating in a report on Wednesday, August 4th.
-Oppenheimer raised their price objective on Marvell Technology from $60.00 to $70.00 and gave the company a market perform rating in a research note on Friday.
-JPMorgan Chase & Co. assumed coverage on Marvell Technology in a research note on Tuesday, June 8th.
-They issued an overweight rating for the company.
-Zacks Investment Research lowered Marvell Technology from a buy rating to a hold rating and set a $61.00 price objective for the company. in a research note on Thursday, August 19th.
-Finally, Cowen raised their price objective on Marvell Technology from $46.00 to $50.00 and gave the company a market perform rating in a research note on Tuesday, June 8th.
-Five analysts have rated the stock with a hold rating and twenty-one have issued a buy rating to the company’s stock.
-The company presently has an average rating of Buy and a consensus target price of $59.28.
+Several other brokerages have also recently weighed in on MRVL.
+Wells Fargo & Company raised their target price on shares of Marvell Technology from $45.00 to $50.00 and gave the company an equal weight rating in a report on Tuesday, June 8th.
+Rosenblatt Securities raised their target price on shares of Marvell Technology from $60.00 to $70.00 and gave the company a buy rating in a report on Tuesday, June 8th.
+Craig Hallum raised their price objective on shares of Marvell Technology from $52.00 to $63.00 and gave the stock a buy rating in a report on Tuesday, June 8th.
+Susquehanna Bancshares raised their price objective on shares of Marvell Technology from $64.00 to $72.00 and gave the stock a positive rating in a report on Wednesday, August 25th.
+Finally, Deutsche Bank Aktiengesellschaft raised their price objective on shares of Marvell Technology from $70.00 to $76.00 and gave the stock a buy rating in a report on Friday.
+Five analysts have rated the stock with a hold rating and twenty-three have assigned a buy rating to the company’s stock.
+The stock has an average rating of Buy and an average target price of $66.40.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, July 28th.
-Shareholders of record on Friday, July 9th were issued a dividend of $0.06 per share.
-The ex-dividend date of this dividend was Thursday, July 8th.
-This represents a $0.24 annualized dividend and a yield of 0.39%.
+The business also recently announced a quarterly dividend, which was paid on Wednesday, July 28th.
+Shareholders of record on Friday, July 9th were given a dividend of $0.06 per share.
+The ex-dividend date was Thursday, July 8th.
+This represents a $0.24 annualized dividend and a dividend yield of 0.39%.
 Marvell Technology’s payout ratio is currently 41.38%.

-In other news, CEO Matthew J. Murphy sold 20,000 shares of Marvell Technology stock in a transaction on Tuesday, June 15th.
+In other news, CAO Willem A. Meintjes sold 10,000 shares of Marvell Technology stock in a transaction on Tuesday, June 15th.
+The stock was sold at an average price of $53.51, for a total transaction of $535,100.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Matthew J. Murphy sold 20,000 shares of Marvell Technology stock in a transaction on Tuesday, June 15th.
 The stock was sold at an average price of $53.57, for a total value of $1,071,400.00.
-The sale was disclosed in a filing with the SEC, which is available through this link.
-Also, CAO Willem A. Meintjes sold 10,000 shares of Marvell Technology stock in a transaction on Tuesday, June 15th.
-The shares were sold at an average price of $53.51, for a total value of $535,100.00.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 70,000 shares of company stock worth $3,908,100 over the last 90 days.
-0.29% of the stock is currently owned by company insiders.
+Insiders own 0.29% of the company’s stock.

 Marvell Technology Company Profile